 Our Top Picks

 You can save money on a miter saw without giving up functionality.
-The affordable Metabo 12-Inch Dual Compound Miter Saw cuts bevels in both directions and comes with a powerful 15-amp motor to boot.
+The affordable Metabo cuts bevels in both directions and comes with a powerful 15-amp motor to boot.
 Thanks to the laser feature, you’ll see the cutline on the board before you cut, which will reduce errors.
 The saw comes with an elastomer-coated handle designed to reduce vibration, hand fatigue, and hand slippage.
 This is a nice and unexpected feature on a more affordably priced saw.

-If you’re just starting in woodworking and won’t be making particularly complex cuts, check out the Hitachi 10-Inch Single Compound Miter Saw.
+If you’re just starting in woodworking and won’t be making particularly complex cuts, check out this 10-inch option from Metabo.
 It features a single compound tilt for cutting bevels in one direction, and its 15-amp motor will supply plenty of cutting power.
-The Hitachi will cut boards up to 5.5-inches wide, and it comes with a padded ergonomic handle for reduced vibration.
-Beginners will appreciate the laser guidance for added accuracy.
+The Hitachi will cut boards up to 5.5 inches wide, and it comes with a padded ergonomic handle for reduced vibration.
+Beginners may also appreciate the accuracy-aiding laser guidance included on this saw.